 Robert was also a strong voice for South Australian jobs fighting for increased investment in renewable energy, advanced manufacturing and the local steel industry.
 In 2016 he secured Senate support for an inquiry into BP’s proposal to drill in the Great Australian Bight and also won backing for a motion to support electric manufacturing in South Australia.

 Prior to entering the Senate, Robert served on Adelaide City Council where he was a strong voice for progressive values, promoting: greener streets, better cycling infrastructure, ethical investment and improved access for people with disabilities.
 Robert’s achievements on Council include:

 – amending Council’s grant policy to provide support to the city’s homeless during extreme hot and cold weather

 – successfully advocating for the $1 million promote Greener Streets Program (to support green roofs and walls and tree planting)

-– Securing support for a Rainbow Walk in the CBD promoting LGBTI inclusion and community
+– Securing support for a Rainbow Walk in the CBD promoting LGBTI pride and inclusion

 – initiating an investigation into Council divesting from fossil fuel